A metal fuel can is a robust fuel container

 Pleiss told American military

-officials about the jerry cans, but they ignored him.
+officials about the metal fuel cans, but they ignored him.
 Without a

 sample, he realized he couldn't get anywhere.
 He eventually got the

-car shipped to New York by a roundabout method, and sent a jerry can to Washington.
+car shipped to New York by a roundabout method, and sent a metal

+fuel can to Washington.
 The War Department decided instead to use

-the WWI ten-gallon jerry can with two screw closures, which required both a
+the WWI ten-gallon metal fuel can with two screw closures, which required both a

 wrench and funnel for pouring.